CrowdStrike/psfalcon/README.md

 Because the parameters used by individual commands are dynamically loaded, the `Get-Help` PowerShell function does not contain much information.
-Using the `-Help` parameter with any PSFalcon command will show the available parameters and a brief description.
+Using the `-Help` parameter with any PSFalcon command will show the available parameters and a brief description of how the command is used.

 ## Credentials
-In order to interact with the Falcon OAuth2 APIs, you need a valid **[API Client ID and Secret](https://falcon.crowdstrike.com/support/api-clients-and-keys)**.
+In order to interact with the Falcon OAuth2 APIs, you must have a valid **[API Client ID and Secret](https://falcon.crowdstrike.com/support/api-clients-and-keys)**.

 ## Requesting Access Tokens
-An access token is required in order to interact with the CrowdStrike OAuth2 APIs.
+An access token is required whenever API requests are made.
 If your credentials have been loaded and you do not have a valid access token, PSFalcon will request one on your behalf when you issue a command.
-You can also request a token and provide your credentials.
+You can also request a token and provide your credentials (which is required when attempting to use a non-default cloud or authenticate with a child CID).

 ```powershell
 PS> Request-FalconToken